Mat-thieu/webcodecs-mp4-pipeline/README.md

 - Efficient memory usage
 - Scene composition using HTML canvas
 - Audio composition
-- Roughly 3x realtime performance at 1920x1080 24fps on a 6-year old, mid-tier laptop
+- Roughly 3x realtime performance at 1920x1080 24fps on a 6-year old, mid-tier laptop (If cache is prewarmed, second render or using local assets)
 - Download video as MP4

 ## Backpressure flow